Angela Mariani, Host

 Elizabeth Clark, Producer and Writer

-Elizabeth Clark splits her time between Bloomington, where she works for WFIU, and Columbus, where she serves as Director of Music at North Christian Church.
+Elizabeth Clark splits her time between Bloomington, where she works for WFIU, and Columbus, where she teaches piano and directs the choir at First Lutheran Church.
 At WFIU, she writes for and produces Harmonia.
 She holds degrees in organ and harpsichord from St. Olaf College and Indiana University.
 Elizabeth began working with Harmonia in July 2013.

 Other Harmonia Staff